igenhimel/BedroomVillas--Vacation-Rental-Service/README.md

 ### Search Options

-- **Location Search:** Users can search for rental properties by entering a location, such as a city or region.
+- **Location Search:** Users can initiate a property rental search by entering the first three letters of a desired location, after which the system will provide location suggestions based on cities or regions.

 - **Check-in and Check-out Dates:** Users can specify their desired check-in and check-out dates using a date picker.